astralway/phrasecount/README.md

 Schema
 ------

 This example uses the following schema.
-This schema does not handle high cardinality phrases very well, for now .
-One possible way to handle this would be to set a random column on high cardinality phrases and also set a weak notification.
-Weak notification are not supported yet in Accismus.
+Experimental high cardinality support was added, but its not documented in the schema or code overview yet.

 Row                   | Column          | Value             | Purpose
 ----------------------|-----------------|-------------------|---------------------------------------------------------------------
 uri:&lt;uri&gt;       | doc:hash        | &lt;hash&gt;      | Contains the hash of the document found at the URI